 Is Michael, Jesus?

-There are parallels between Jesus’ sayings and Michael mentioned at Daniel 12:1-2.
+There are parallels between Jesus’ sayings and Michael’s action mentioned at Daniel 12:1-2.

-The period of time that Daniel 12:1-2 is found is when the king of the north is finally and decisively destroyed.
+The period of time that Daniel 12:1-2 pertains to is when the king of the north is finally and decisively destroyed, as shown in the last verse of chapter 11.
 There’s a good chance that it is by Michael.
 Daniel 12:1 is a continuation of the end of chapter 11, which contains struggles between the kings of the north and south, including the destruction of the king of the north.
 Once Michael takes a stand for God’s people, the resurrection of the righteous and unrighteous begins.
 Interestingly, as 12:2 shows, Daniel’s people (God’s people) are not delivered until after Michael takes a stand for his people.
-I personally believe that because God’s people were in danger AND had straightened their worship, Michael interveens and delivers.
+I personally believe that because God’s people were in danger AND had straightened their worship, Michael intervenes and delivers.
 Compare Christ’s Bride

 The NETS (New English Translation of the Septuagint) has two translations of Daniel 12:1,2 which talks about Michael, the tribulation, the deliverance of God’s people, and resurrection of the righteous and unrighteous: